 "Why do you want to work at Macquarie?
 Why do you want to work in the particular team or role you’ve applied for?
 Including answers to these questions in your cover letter helps us to understand more about you.
 It also helps us to determine if we think you’ve chosen the right role and team to apply for.
 We have a handy tool on our website called ‘Help Me Choose’ to assist you in selecting which group might be right for you, and our team will also help ensure there is a match between you and the business area."

 Chelsea, Graduate Recruitment Executive

 "Most employers will check online to see what they can find out about you, so make sure your social media profiles are something you can be proud of.

 If you have a LinkedIn profile, you can include a link to this in your CV."

-It seems like a really obvious one, but so many people make simple spelling and grammatical errors on their resumes or cover letters.
-Triple check and read them out loud, or, better yet, give the resume or cover letter to a friend or family member to read, or read it out loud."
+"It’s seems like a really obvious one, but so many people make simple spelling and grammar errors in their CVs.
+Triple check or, better yet, give it to a friend or family member to read, or read it out loud."

 "Make sure you submit your application before the due date and ensure you include all of the relevant documents.
 We can’t accept late or incomplete applications."